 Under Article 186 of the Medicinal Products Act, the marketing authorisation holder, as well as natural and legal persons operating as distributors on the Croatian territory, are required to ensure within their responsibility an adequate and uninterrupted medicinal product supply.
 The marketing authorisation holder is required to notify HALMED and the Ministry of Health, as well as the Croatian Health Insurance Institute (HZZO) for the medicinal product on the positive list, in a written form, without delay about the circumstances that may lead to interruption or shortage of the Croatian medicinal product market.

-The list of medicinal products notified to HALMED as described above is accessible here.
+The shortage list of medicinal products notified to HALMED is available here.

-In order to ensure a regular update and accurate data content of the table, marketing authorisation holders are kindly asked to notify HALMED about the termination of shortage, should this information differ from the indicated in the previously submitted application form.
+In order to ensure a regular update and accurate data content of the table, marketing authorisation holders shall notify HALMED about the termination of shortage, should this information differ from the indicated in the previously submitted application form.
 This notification should be submitted by e-mail to firstname.lastname@example.org.